 Resveratrol is a polyphenol that can be found most especially in red wines.
 It is a powerful antioxidant that can be found in grape skin and red grape juice.
 Antioxidants help the body fight off free radicals that can damage our cells and organs.

 Studies show that resveratrol promotes health and longevity by increasing the activity of a protein called sirtuins.
-Sirtuins are responsible in protecting the body against diseases of aging.
+Sirtuins are responsible for protecting the body against diseases of aging.
 (1)

 Several studies have suggested that alcohol consumption, particularly wines, have shown health benefits that lead to longer life spans.
 Nonetheless, these studies emphasize that positive benefits only come with moderate consumption.